Short-Term Financing True Cost Comparison

 Short-Term Financing Spectrum Speed to Fund Cost (APR) Slow Fast Cheap Costly SBA Express Bank Line Online Term Loan Invoice Factoring Revenue-Based MCA Every day faster costs ~2–5% more in APR

-Qualification requirements for short-term business financing break down cleanly by product tier.
-Bank lines of credit require 700+ FICO, two or more years in business, and $250K or more in annual revenue.
-Online term loans require 600+ FICO, one or more years in business, and $100K or more in annual revenue.
+Qualification requirements for short-term business financing break down by product tier.
+Bank lines require 700+ FICO, two years in business, and $250K+ revenue.
+Online term loans require 600+ FICO, one year in business, and $100K+ revenue.

-MCA providers accept 500+ FICO with as little as three months in business, but they require at least $10,000 per month in credit card processing volume.
-Revenue-based financing typically sits between those benchmarks at 550+ FICO and $100K annual revenue.
+MCA providers accept 500+ FICO with as little as three months in business.
+They require at least $10,000 per month in card volume.
+Revenue-based financing sits between those benchmarks at 550+ FICO and $100K annual revenue.

-Time in business is often a harder ceiling than credit score.
-Most bank lenders will not approve a revolving line for a business under two years old regardless of FICO.
-Online lenders are more flexible on time in business but charge accordingly for the added risk.
+Time in business is often harder than credit score.
+Most bank lenders won't approve revolving lines under two years old.
+Online lenders are more flexible but charge for added risk.

 Revenue documentation requirements have tightened in 2026.
-Bank lenders now require two years of tax returns plus 12 months of bank statements in most cases.
-Online lenders typically require only 3 to 6 months of bank statements, which is why their approval timelines are 24 to 72 hours rather than 2 to 4 weeks.
+Bank lenders now require two years of tax returns plus 12 months of bank statements.
+Online lenders typically require only 3-6 months of bank statements.
+This is why their approval timelines are 24-72 hours rather than 2-4 weeks.

-One qualification factor that surprises many applicants: existing debt service coverage.
-Bank underwriters want to see a debt service coverage ratio (DSCR) of 1.25 or higher, meaning your monthly net operating income exceeds monthly debt payments by 25%.
-Online lenders often accept a DSCR as low as 1.0, and MCA providers don't calculate DSCR at all.
+Existing debt service coverage surprises many applicants.
+Bank underwriters want DSCR of 1.25 or higher, meaning income exceeds payments by 25%.
+Online lenders often accept DSCR as low as 1.0.
+MCAs don't calculate DSCR at all.

 The True Cost Framework: Why Monthly Payment Is the Wrong Metric